software-tools-books/sd4ds/src/regexp/index.md

 | Zero or more of something | *         |
 </div>

+Matching is conceptually simple.
+If the first element of the pattern matches where we are, we see if the rest of the pattern matches what's left;
+otherwise,
+we see if the the pattern will match further along.
 The function users call handles the special case of `^` at the start of a pattern matching the start of the target string being searched.
 It then tries the pattern against each successive substring of the target string